opop999/election_monitoring_popularity_wiki_gtrends/README.md

 ## Goal: Extraction & analysis of the popularity metrics of political entities using Google Trends and Wikipedia page readership data

+### Data:
+- Google Trends: Obtained through gtrendsR R package, which provides interface to the information regarding Google searches and their relative popularity (0-100)
+- Wikipedia: Through pageviews R package, which accesses the MediaWiki API, gathering information about the number of visits to individual Wiki pages

 ### Target searched entities (work in progress):

 | **POLITICAL SUBJECT**                 |